Electrocardiography in myocardial infarction

 Electrocardiography in suspected myocardial infarction has the main purpose of detecting ischemia or acute coronary injury in emergency department populations coming for symptoms of myocardial infarction (MI).
-Also, it can distinguish clinically different types of myocardial infarction.
+Also, it can distinguish different clinical types of myocardial infarction.

 Technical issues

 The standard 12 lead electrocardiogram (ECG) has several limitations.
 An ECG represents a brief sample in time.
 Because unstable ischemic syndromes have rapidly changing supply versus demand characteristics, a single ECG may not accurately represent the entire picture.
 It is therefore desirable to obtain serial 12 lead ECGs, particularly if the first ECG is obtained during a pain-free episode.
 Alternatively, many emergency departments and chest pain centers use computers capable of continuous ST segment monitoring.
 The standard 12 lead ECG also does not directly examine the right ventricle, and is relatively poor at examining the posterior basal and lateral walls of the left ventricle.
 In particular, acute myocardial infarction in the distribution of the circumflex artery is likely to produce a nondiagnostic ECG.
 The use of additional ECG leads like right-sided leads V3R and V4R and posterior leads V7, V8, and V9 may improve sensitivity for right ventricular and posterior myocardial infarction.
-In spite of these limitations, the 12 lead ECG stands at the center of risk stratification for the patient with suspected acute myocardial infarction.
-Mistakes in interpretation are relatively common, and the failure to identify high risk features has a negative effect on the quality of patient care.
+In spite of these limitations, the 12 lead ECG remains central to risk stratification for the patient with suspected acute myocardial infarction.
+Mistakes in interpretation are relatively common, and the failure to identify high risk features can negatively affect patient care.